 - Hot process soap can be a little trickier, mostly because you’ve gotta keep your eye on it.
 However, the main thing I love about hot process soap recipes is that it’s just so much quicker than cold process.
 There’s no waiting 4 weeks for it to cure.
 Within a couple of days your gorgeous soap is ready to use or even gift!

 - The application of heat makes the difference here.
 Nevertheless, this means you’ve gotta keep a watch for up to an hour as it cooks in your crock pot.
 As I’ll discuss later, you can use a timer to make this a little easier on yourself.

 - It’s also much hotter and firmer when you pop it into the mold, so you’ve gotta be prepared to work even quicker and more carefully than you with cold process.
 It’s also worth mentioning that this soap can be a little soft for up to a week after you cut your slices.
 If this bothers you, make use of the sodium lactate to harden up your soap much faster.

 I’ve estimated it can take you up to an hour and a half, maybe even 2 to get this recipe right.
 So make sure you’ve cleared your morning or afternoon schedules to accommodate for this.
 While this recipe doesn’t really require a crockpot, I find it’s just so much easier than doing it on the hob.
-These days they’re not really that expensive, and you can find one for a very reasonable price on amazon.
+These days they’re not really that expensive, and you can find one for a very reasonable price on online.

-But lets take a look at the ingredients and equipment you’ll need to whip up this fabulous crockpot soap.
+But let’s take a look at the ingredients and equipment you’ll need to whip up this fabulous crockpot soap.

 What You Need To Make Orange Hot Process Soap (HP)